juliustheodor/long-term-volatility-news/README.md

 The replication files are provided in a chronological order

-1) MF2GARCH_estimation.m (MATLALB) generates MF2-GARCH volatility estimates (conditional volatility, long-term volatility, short-term volatility) used in the analysis
+1) mf2garch estimation/MF2GARCH_estimation.m (MATLALB) generates MF2-GARCH volatility estimates (conditional volatility, long-term volatility, short-term volatility) used in the analysis
-2) (Stata) Imports data sets and transforms them for the analysis in a stata format and some variable transformations.
+2) code/2_Import_Dataset.do (Stata) Imports data sets and transforms them for the analysis in a stata format and some variable transformations.
-3) (Stata) Generates tables and figures
+3) code/3_Empirical Analysis.do (Stata) Generates tables and figures

 The scripts puts the figures of the paper into the folder 'Figures' and the tables into the folder 'Tables'.